windwalker-io/ventoviro.github.io/.vaseman/entries/documentation/more/caching.md

 # Using Custom Cache Object

-The previous we mentioned global cache, but we can still create our custom cache to store values, it will not affected by global config.
+In the above we use global cache, but we can still create our custom cache to store values, it will not affected by global config.

-## Use CacheFactory
+## Use `CacheFactory::getCache()`

 CacheFactory is a cache creator, it will store each cache object as singleton by different name.